 Retention relates to the extent to which an employer retains its employees and may be measured as the proportion of employees with a specified length of service (typically one year or more) expressed as a percentage of overall workforce numbers.

-Turnover and retention trends
+Turnover and retention patterns in the UK

 Turnover levels can vary widely between occupations and industries.
 The highest levels are typically found in retailing, hotels, catering and leisure, call centres and among other lower paid private sector services groups.